March 23, 2022

 RUTH TO THE RESCUE

-We got all of our town chores done before 11 am, just in time to check out from the hotel before stopping for an early lunch at Five Guys.
+Volt and I finished our town chores before 11 am, which was just in time to check out from the hotel before stopping for an early lunch at Five Guys.
 And then it was time to make our way back to the trail.
-There was no Uber or Lyft in Payson, so we’d have to hitch the 30 miles back to Sunflower on Highway 87.
+There was no Uber or Lyft in Payson, so we’d have to hitch the 30 miles back down to Sunflower on Highway 87.

-Volt and I walked to last business on the edge of town (a Speedway gas station) and threw out thumbs out, standing there for the next 45 minutes with no luck at all.
-Cars and trucks whizzed by us on their way toward Phoenix and nobody even slowed down to glanced in our direction.
-This definitely wasn’t the friendly vibe of Kearny.
-Maybe Payson was just too far from the AZT for people to know about the trail.
+Volt and I walked down to the last business on the edge of town (a Speedway gas station) and threw out our thumbs, standing there for the next 45 minutes with no luck at all.
+Cars and trucks whizzed by us on their way toward Phoenix and nobody even slowed down to glance in our direction.
+This definitely wasn’t Kearny’s friendly vibe.
+Maybe Payson was simply too far from the AZT for people to know about the trail.

-I was starting to believe we weren’t every get a hitch when a black Suburban pulled off to the side of the road, then rolled to a stop about 100 yards ahead of us.
+I was starting to believe we wouldn’t ever get a hitch when a black Suburban pulled off to the side of the road and rolled to a stop about 100 yards ahead of us.

 Then she seemed to make up her mind, and she told the two teenage girls in the backseat to hop all the way back to the third row so we could get in.

-The driver’s name was Ruth, and she revealed this was her very first time picking up hitchhikers.
-She was more than a bit wary of letting complete strangers into the car too since she had her teenaged daughter and her two high schools friends in the Suburban.
+The driver’s name was Ruth.
+She revealed that this was her first time picking up hitchhikers.
+She was also more than a bit wary of letting complete strangers into the car since she had her teenage daughter and her two high school friends in the Suburban.

-But there were a few things that tipped the scale in our favor on this warm March afternoon.
-The first was the fact that I was a female hiker, which made us seem a lot threatening.
+But a few things tipped the scale in our favor on this warm March afternoon.
+The first factor was that I was a female hiker, which made us seem less threatening.
 Women were less likely to be serial killers.

 WASTED ENERGY